 Dates and times included in this document are a best estimate at the time this version of the document is issued.
 They are indicative only and should not be relied on as final timelines.
 Telstra, Uniti and Opticomm do not warrant or represent that the information set out in the Transition Roadmap or the Transition Schedule is free from errors or omission.

-These arrangements must be finalised prior to the Transition Commencement Date for an FDH Area to ensure that end user customers in that FDH Area can be connected to an activated service with you on transition (i.e. to enable the end user customer to retain you as their RSP with minimum disruption to service continuity).
+These arrangements must be finalised prior to the Transition Commencement Date for an PON Area to ensure that end user customers in that PON Area can be connected to an activated service with you on transition (i.e. to enable the end user customer to retain you as their RSP with minimum disruption to service continuity).

 If you require further information about becoming an RSP with Opticomm, please complete the registration request at:

 The terms below apply to the connection and supply of Fibre Access Broadband services under the Statutory Infrastructure Provider regime.

 Declarations made by Telstra under section 360H of the Telecommunications Act 1997 (Cth).

 Telstra and Opticomm are designated as statutory infrastructure providers in South Brisbane and Velocity Estates.
 The document below sets out the operational measures agreed between Telstra and Opticomm to enable Telstra or Opticomm, as relevant, to comply with a request by a carriage service provider under the Statutory Infrastructure Provider regime.

 More Broadband & Voice products